copperwater/xNetHack/doc/xnh-changelog-2.0.md

     damage.
   - Mithril body armor always grants at least MC 2, even if its base item type doesn't normally grant that much.
+  - Leprechauns will steal any item made of gold.
 - Nymphs and foocubi will introduce themselves (giving them a name) if they do not already have a name, when they initiate their charm or seduction attacks.
 - Permanent hallucination mode: enable it with OPTIONS=hallucination in config.